nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Example:

-[//]: # (check if the command actually works like this or not)

 ```
 Input:
-unlinklocation /fl 1 /from 1 /to 2
+unlinklocation /fl 1 /from 1 /to 1

 Output:
 Unlinked Tokyo, Paris from SQ230.